uidaholib/collectionbuilder-cdm-template/pages/about.md

 ## About John and Rachael Osborn

+{% include feature/item-figure.html objectid="https://thumb.spokesman.com/3OIYIGcE8Ue8CHBDQaIudcC8z8s=/1200x0/media.spokesman.com/photos/2015/08/06/water-6.jpg" link="https://www.spokesman.com/stories/2015/aug/06/conservationists-ask-spokane-area-water-users-to/" caption="John Osborn giving a talk on conserving water to help the Spokane River in 2015" width="75" %}

 John Osborn is a Spokane physician and conservationist who founded and acted as long-time president of The Lands Council.
 His career as a conservationist also included editing and publishing *Transitions* from 1988 to 2000, co-authoring the book [*Railroads and Clearcuts: Legacy of Congress’s 1864 Northern Pacific Railroad Land Grant – A Photographic Essay*]( https://alliance-primo.hosted.exlibrisgroup.com/permalink/f/m1uotc/CP71126172490001451), and repeatedly testifying before local, state, and federal government bodies.

+{% include feature/item-figure.html objectid="https://www.spokanejournal.com/?action=img&p=news&src=8037dfbbd39145c76649f9c1f7046619.jpg&crop=true&x=791&y=540" link="https://www.spokanejournal.com/up-close/lawyer-navigates-guardian-role-for-rivers-water-rights/" caption="Rachel Paschal Osborn pictured near Spokane Falls in 2013" width="75" %}

 Rachael Paschal Osborn is a retired water law attorney and Gonzaga University professor.
 During her career, she co-founded the [Center for Environmental Law and Policy](https://celp.org/) in 1993 (while later acting as director), was involved with protecting rivers and aquifers in the region, and was a key part of many lawsuits and legal agreements, including a 2009 agreement which required Avista Utilities to “restore enough flow to the Spokane River to make Spokane Falls roar seven days a week, 365 days a year.” [^1]

-{% include feature/item-figure.html objectid="boxing33" width="75" %}
+{% include feature/item-figure.html objectid="https://thumb.spokesman.com/mhXsygRslMkVlEv8heW_62pd2qQ=/1200x0/media.spokesman.com/photos/2017/05/03/SRX_OSBORN_001_TT_30553513.jpg" link="https://www.spokesman.com/stories/2017/may/04/a-legacy-in-land-and-water-longtime-activists-john/" caption="John and Rachael Osborn in the vacant office of their home in Spokane in 2017" width="75" %}

 {% include feature/button.md text="Learn more about the Osborns" link="https://www.historylink.org/File/9782" color="info" size="lg" %}